Nutrients are key for life

 After hospitalization, patients may have to stay on IV medication, or continuing either their parenteral or enteral treatment at home or in alternative care settings.
 Discharge Management integrates all activities which are required to provide continuous support of the patient and hand over to nursing services.

-B. Braun provides product and service systems for the treatment of patients after discharge from the hospital.
-Read more about our Discharge Management services.
+B. Braun provides solutions for the treatment of patients after discharge from the hospital.

 1. Santarpia L, Contaldo F, Pasasini F. Nutritional sccreening and early treatment of malnutrition in cancer patients.
 J Cachexia Sarcopenia Muscle.
 2011 Mar, 2(1):27-35.